Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-03-making-shapes-stop.md

 What was the one that we used the most in our math game?
 I hope you don't have bad dreams about that still.

 If we think about it in English, we want the circles to move until we hit the right side of the wall.
-Where is the right side of the wall?
+Where is the right side of the screen border?
 If we look at the createCanvas, it tells us.

 It is the width.
 Which one is that?
 Is it the **800** or the **600**?